Blog

 Probiotics and Prebiotics

 Consuming small quantities of probiotics, lacto-fermented foods, and vinegar may be able to reduce oxalate absorption as well as enhance their metabolism and excretion once absorbed.
-If too high, lacto-ferments may increase lactic acid buildup and enhance oxalate formation, yet in low amounts, they can help to repopulate the gut with oxalate-degrading lactic acid bacteria.
-Vinegar is associated with a lower risk of kidney stone formation, possibly due to regulating oxalate absorption, promoting citrate production and oxalate excretion[22].
+Lacto-ferments help to repopulate the gut with oxalate-degrading lactic acid bacteria.
+Prebiotics help increase the population of oxalate-degrading bacteria like Lactobillus, thus indirectly helping reduce oxalate.
+Vinegar is associated with a lower risk of kidney stone formation, possibly due to regulating oxalate absorption, promoting citrate production, and oxalate excretion.

 Avoid or Limit Foods High in Oxalate